andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ![A sustainable hardware lifecycle](resources/I_3.5.png "Manipulative design can influence user decisions by highlighting certain choices as the 'right' or most attractive.
 On the left screen, subscription options for a fitness platform are presented, with some subscriptions appearing as better choices than the others, while the free version is toned down linguistically and visually.
 On the right is an example of how a computer store's design emphasizes the sustainable choices.")

 A trick often used in web design is to present options in a way that emphasizes the desired choice - also called _visual weighting_ or _choice architecture_ ([Sobolev & Lesic 2022](https://www.pymnts.com/cpi-posts/online-choice-architecture-the-good-the-bad-and-the-complicated/)).
-Figure 3.5 shows how this trick can be used to get users to either buy more (where the cheap alternatives appear less appealing) or choose a sustainable option (which seems like the obvious right choice compared to pure consumption).
+The previous figure shows how this trick can be used to get users to either buy more (where the cheap alternatives appear less appealing) or choose a sustainable option (which seems like the obvious right choice compared to pure consumption).
 This illustrates how design can be used to highlight the most profitable choices for the business, but also to promote sustainable choices.

 So, it is possible to build sustainability aspects into existing software and it is also possible to develop various new software solutions that can help advance the sustainability agenda.
 Examples could be: